w314/notes/javaNotes/javaBasics.md

 - Exception-handling is mandatory for any exception class that is not a subclass of either Error or RuntimeException.

+#### Creating Custom Exceptions

+- A programmer can create custom exceptions in Java by extending any exception class.
+- If you extend RuntimeException, however, you will be creating an unchecked exception.
+  - This is a good idea if you do not want other code to have to handle your exception being thrown.
+  - If you do always want to require your exception to be handled, then create a checked exception by extending any existing one, or the Exception class itself.

 ## Java Entities

 > Can you describe some of the basic entities of a Java program?